eli32-vlc/blog/content/posts/Technical Insights into the Great Firewall of China.md

 #### NaiveProxy

-The newest one and has the lowest detection because it uses normal HTTPS/2 traffic and the Chromium browser stack, which makes the TLS client certificate look like Chrome’s.
+The newest one and has the lowest detection because it uses normal HTTPS/2 traffic and the Chromium browser stack, which makes the TLS client server fingerprint look like Chrome’s.
 The downside is the clients—there is no client on iOS (at least any I trust), so you have to proxy through your desktop or use Android.

 #### VMESS